Gravitational form factors and mechanical properties of proton in a light-front quark-diquark model: Gravitational Form factors

 where the explicit expressions of the structure integrals $\mathcal{I}_i^q(Q^2)$ are given by

 The expressions of $\mathcal{I}_i^q(Q^2)$ in terms of the overlap of the LFWFs are listed in the Appendix.
 Although, the GFFs $A(Q^2)$ and $B(Q^2)$ are well defined for all region of $Q^2$ in our model, it can be noticed from Eq.~(\ref{c}) that the form factor $C(Q^2)$ is not well defined at $Q^2=0$.
 Thus, it is not reachable for the region of small $Q^2$.
+We observe that the partial cancellation between $2M^2\mathcal{I}_1^q(Q^2)$ and $\mathcal{I}_3^q(Q^2)$ in Eq.~(\ref{c}) provides a nonzero constant (coefficient of $(Q^2)^0$), which brings the $1/Q^2$ singularity in the form factor $C(Q^2)$.
+Since, the GFFs are physical observables and therefore finite, we emphasize that the singularity appearing in Eq.~(\ref{c}) is a shortcoming of the actual holographic model used in this work but not an artifact of the light-front framework.
 However, following the approach adopted in Ref.~\cite{Anikin:2019kwi}, we approximately fit this form factor in the large $Q^2~(\ge 0.1~{\rm GeV^2})$ region and, then, employ an analytical continuation of our result to $0\le Q^2<0.1$ GeV$^2$ domain.